Below, we share our top tips for those of you celebrating Easter with a traditional lamb dinner this weekend…

 Both tender and tasty, lamb is a perfect partner for red wine.
 Due to its geographic affinity, Pauillac was the first area to support this pairing, but red Médoc wines are not the only ones to complement this tasty meat.

 Aside from Pauillac, lamb from Sisteron and Mont Saint-Michel are other important breeds.
-In the Luberon, sheep graze between scrublands and highlands, feeding on herbs such as rosemary, thyme, wild thyme or marjoram.
+In the Luberon, sheep graze between scrublands and highlands, feeding on herbs such as rosemary, thyme, wild thyme and marjoram.
 Lambs grazing closer to the bay, with the influence of sea air, tend to have finer meat.
 Traditionally, lambs born in February would be dead by Easter.
 This is sad, but let’s not be hypocritical, we are happy to have it on our plates!

 The different cuts vary considerably in texture: lamb shank is soft, the rack is fleshy, while leg of lamb is juicier.
 The shoulder, saddle, breast and loin chops are all good cuts and can be prepared in various ways.